Federal Direct PLUS Parent Loan Program Information

 Complete the below steps.
 Once the below information is received the loan will be certified.

-1. To apply for the Federal Direct PLUS loan, follow the instructions to Complete the Federal Direct PLUS Request Process at www.studentloans.gov.
-You will need a federal PIN number to apply for the loan.
-If you do not already have a PIN number you may request one online at www.studentloans.gov.
+2. To apply for the Federal Direct PLUS loan, follow the instructions to Complete the Federal Direct PLUS Request Process at www.studentloans.gov.
+You will need a FSA Username and password to apply for the loan.
+If you do not already have a username and password you may request one online at www.studentloans.gov.
 During the Federal Direct PLUS loan application process you will have an option to indicate the amount you would like to borrow or choose to borrow the maximum you are eligible to receive.
 The federal government will process a credit check on your behalf and you will immediately be able to review the results online.

-4. If a parent is applying ONLY for a Federal PLUS loan , the student MUST complete a FAFSA using the custodial parent's information.
-In addition, the parent who is the borrower must complete a Certification Statement.
+4. The parent who is the borrower must complete a Certification Statement.
 Please submit the completed form to the Financial Aid Office.

 What is the Master Promissory Note?

 The Master Promissory Note (MPN) is a written promise to pay the U.S. Department of Education a fixed amount of money over a specified period of time.
-You will electronically sign the MPN during the PLUS application process at www.studentloans.gov.
+You will electronically sign the MPN during the PLUS application process.

 The MPN must be completed once for your college student's undergraduate enrollment at Skidmore.
-If you have more than one child at Skidmore, you must complete and MPN for each child.
-Each academic year you will be required to complete the PLUS application process if you intend to borrow.
+If you have more than one child at Skidmore, you must complete an MPN for each child.
 The PLUS application and MPN must be on file with the U.S. Department of Education in order for the funds to be disbursed to Skidmore.